Lake Levico holidays

 Levico public beach

-A short walk from the town centre, this pebbly beach’s free to use, with plenty of space as well as a grassy lawn and a designated bit just for swimming.
-You can hire stand-up paddleboards, pedalos and canoes from here too, plus there’s a handy bar on stand-by for whenever you need a cold drink or an ice-cream.
+This pebbly beach is a short walk from the town centre.
+It's free to use, with plenty of space, a lawn and an area set aside just for swimmers.
+You can hire stand-up paddleboards, pedalos and canoes, and there's a bar serving drinks and ice-creams.

 La Taverna beach